How to enter a market order?

 Cons: When routing a market order you have no control over what price you are filled at, whether you are buying or selling.
 When routing a market order, you are essentially stating that you are willing to get filled at any price.
 Using the same example, routing an order to buy 500 shares of XYZ @ MKT although the ask price at the time of order entry was $20 does not mean entire the order fills at $20, although it is possible.
 As a result, your order may partially fill at $20, but the remaining lot can fill at a price above or below $20 depending on market movement.

-However, there is one exception to market orders when trading futures.
+*However, there is one exception to market orders when trading futures and options on futures.
 To learn more, click here.

 To learn more about limit orders instead, click here.